 How to Exit Man Page in Terminal

 How do I exit man page from the terminal?
-Once you have finished viewing a Linux manual page (man page) for a command or program, you'll usually want to exit or quit the manual so that you can return to your terminal and continue working.
+Once you have finished viewing a Linux manual page (man page) for a command or program, you will usually want to exit or quit the manual so you can return to your terminal and continue working.
 While this is a simple step, many new Linux users frequently ask: "How do I exit the man page?"

 exit man page